Antibiotics are a big concern for people in the preparedness community because some sicknesses and infections are impossible to cure without them.

 “The prudent see danger and take refuge, but the simple keep going and pay the penalty.“

-Since the holidays are only days away now, and you might be looking for a nice gift for yourself or someone you care about, I highly recommend this book to everyone.
+Ending this article, I highly recommend this book to everyone.
 300 pages, color, paperback.
-The Lost Book of Remedies is helping Americans achieve medical self-sufficiency even in the darkest times using the time-tested methods of our grandparents without spending lots of money on toxic drugs and without side effects.
+The Lost Book of Remedies is helping Americans achieve medical self-sufficiency even in the darkest times using the time-tested methods of our grandparents (not unapproved human trials)without spending lots of money on toxic drugs and without side effects.
 A great asset when doctors and hospitals won’t be available any more given the current situation.
 You may not be Claude Davis, but you can make use of his procedures and techniques to increase your chances of survival!

 Related articles from our blog: